tmcw/identify-hate/readme.md

 They [were pressured to remove that information](https://www.washingtonpost.com/news/morning-mix/wp/2017/06/26/after-conservative-backlash-charity-tracker-guidestar-removes-hate-group-labels/).
 This extension adds that information back.

+It also adds the same information to [CharityNavigator](https://www.charitynavigator.org/).

 ## Help out

 * I'd really appreciate any help associating any of the [not found](not-found.md)